dmattek/shiny-timecourse-inspector/README.md

 If you like it, we strongly recommend that you switch to a regular installation!
 This will make it work offline without the need to download the source code at every start.

 ### Running instance
-Access the running instance of the app at [shinyapps.io](https://macdobry.shinyapps.io/tcourse-inspector/ "TimeCourse Inspector")
+Access the running instance of the app at [shinyapps.io](https://macdobry.shinyapps.io/tcourse-inspector/ "Link to a running app").

 ### Running the app on a server
 The app can be deployed on RStudio/Shiny server.
 Please follow the instructions [here](https://shiny.rstudio.com/deploy/ "Shiny - Hosting").